 How to prepare, step-by-step:

-Skin and chop onions; warm up a deep frying pan with 2-3 tablespoons; add chopped onions and fry them over moderate heat until soft and yellow in color (12-15 mins):
+- Skin and chop onions; warm up a deep frying pan with 2-3 tablespoons of butter; add chopped onions and fry them over moderate heat until soft and yellow in color (12-15 mins):